JuliaLang/www.julialang.org/jsoc/gsoc/sciml.md

 include improving methods for Bayesian estimation of parameters via Stan.jl and Julia-based libraries like Turing.jl, or global optimization-based approaches.
-Novel techniques like classifying model outcomes via support vector machines and deep neural networks is can also be considered.
+Novel techniques like classifying model outcomes via support vector machines and deep neural networks can also be considered.
 Research and benchmarking to attempt to find the most robust methods will take place in this project.
 Additionally, the implementation of methods for estimating structure, such as [topological sensitivity analysis](https://www.pnas.org/content/111/52/18507)